dalejbarr/aa-powersim/docs/02_mixed-effects.md

 ### Re-write `extract_stats()`

-Currently, `extract_stats()` only pulls out information about the intercept term.
+In the last section, we wrote the function `extract_stats()` to pull out statistics from a t-test object.

-Let's change it so it gets information about the coefficient of `cond`.
+Let's change it so it gets information about the regression coefficient (fixed effect) for `cond`.
+Unfortunately we can't use `broom::tidy()` here.

-Because this function calls `check_converged()`, we need to copy that into our session too.
+Recall that we have suppressed any messages about singularity or nonconvergence.
+We want to track this information, so we'll get it from the fitted model object.

+To find out whether a fit is singular, we can use the function `isSingular()`.
+Figuring out whether a model has converged is more complicate.
+Use the helper function `check_converged()` below.
+This takes a fitted model object as input and returns `TRUE` if the model converged, `FALSE` otherwise.

 ```r